-The council is composed of the president, the provost, the vice provosts, the academic deans of the Columbia campus, the executive and campus deans of the South Carolina College of Pharmacy, the executive dean for system affairs and the extended university, and the dean of libraries as voting members.
-The vice presidents, the associate and assistant provosts and other university administrators are also invited to attend Council meetings on a quarterly or ad hoc basis.
+The council is composed of the president, the executive vice president affairs and provost, the vice provosts, the academic deans of the Columbia campus, the executive and campus deans of the South Carolina College of Pharmacy, the dean of undergraduate studies, the dean of graduate studies, and the dean of libraries as voting members.
+The executive vice chancellor of Palmetto College also assumes an appointment as vice provost and serves on the council of academic deans.
+The vice presidents, the associate and assistant provosts and other university administrators are also invited to attend council meetings on a quarterly or ad hoc basis.

-The council serves in an advisory capacity to the president and provost on academic matters including academic planning and the setting of priorities for the university.
+The council serves in an advisory capacity to the president and executive vice president for academic affairs and provost on academic matters including academic planning and the setting of priorities for the university.
 The council annually elects a chair from among the membership.
+The chair works collaboratively with the office of the provost to establish agendas that facilitate the exchange of information between deans and university officials.